 The user interface is simple enough for ages 3+ to use without any additional instruction.
 The use of the app doesn’t require reading, so it’s an ideal tool for using in a preschool story circle (see lesson plans) as well as a general writing prompt for all ages without reading or native language barriers.

 This app is available on the iTunes Store for iPhone, iPad and iPod Touch.
-It is also available for Android phones and tablets – including the Kindle Fire and NOOK – in the Google Play Amazon market, the Amazon Appstore for Android, and the NOOK store.
+It is also available for Android phones and tablets – including the Kindle Fire and NOOK – in the Google Play Amazon market, the Amazon Appstore for Android, the NOOK store, and on BlackBerry 10 on BlackBerry World.

 What Reviewers Say